 Now, I'm not about to run the numbers on every album released this year because while I'm clearly insane, even I'm not that insane.
 So can I say with absolute, unshakeable uncertainty that Game is hip-hop's most name dropping rapper?
 Under oath, no, I cannot.
-There could be some other rapper out there who name drops more, but come on now.
+There could be some other rapper out there who name drops more but come on now.
 Just look at those numbers.
 None of those three albums, which together are a fair, wide-ranging sample of modern hip-hop, top more than one name drop per song, and Game's pushing 9.
 It's not even close.
-I could take away every even borderline name drop, cut Documentary 2's total name drops in half, and it's still be more than seven times higher than Kendrick Lamar's, 20 times higher than Drake's.
+I could take away every even borderline name drop, cut Documentary 2's total name drops in half, and it's still more than seven times higher than Kendrick Lamar's, 20 times higher than Drake's.

 I'm calling Game hip-hop's most name dropping rapper, and I now that I have the numbers behind me, now that I've seen for myself, I feel comfortable saying it.
 But in the wise words of a true American hero, knowing is only half the battle, and now comes the important half, understanding.
 Now that we have this information, what do we do with it?
 And in thinking about the answer to that question I genuinely began to appreciate Game more as a rapper.

 First, I think it's crucial to recognize that this isn't a new development.
-I went back and looked at the original Documentary, the numbers are (un)surpisingly similiar.
+I went back and looked at the original Documentary, the numbers are (un)surpisingly similar.
 He drops 28 names into the original "Documentary" track, which is only one off the 28 he drops in "Documentary 2."
 Quick, without looking it up, was this line from 2005 or 2015?

 What happened in hip hop that got Pac and Big shot / The thick blocks, now every rapper claim he let his clip pop

 He's always been this way, working other people's names into his rhymes is in his artistic DNA, it's his trademark, his signature.
 It's not all of who he is as a rapper, but it's a big part.
 The same way weed is the foundation of Snoop's rhymes and food is the foundation of Action Bronson's raps, names are the foundation of Game's rhymes.
-And in a way it's all those names - from Dr. Dre to Melyssa Ford - that have sustained his career.
+And in a way, it's all those names—from Dr. Dre to Melyssa Ford—that have sustained his career.
 We could call Game rap's biggest name dropper, but we could also call Game hip-hop's biggest fan.
 More than any other rapper I can think of he's an everyday participant in the culture, he's us.
 He's a nerd-level fan of the same albums and emcees we are, he can't stop talking about how he's friends with Dr. Dre the same way I would never shut up about being friends with Dr. Dre, he cracks jokes about reality TV stars the way we do with our friends.

 Ultimately, Game's music is about hip-hop, but not hip-hop in the abstract sense, hip-hop as it's lived by people, people he wants to talk with and talk to.
-That's his legacy, and it's not one I appreciated until I spent this much time this close to his lyrics, although I think I always knew, I just wasn't concious of it unti I saw the numbers.
+That's his legacy, and it's not one I appreciated until I spent this much time this close to his lyrics, although I think I always knew, I just wasn't conscious of it until I saw the numbers.
 I always felt it, I just wasn't able to name it.